Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

  function process(/*RESTAPIRequest*/ request, /*RESTAPIResponse*/ response) {
    // Retrieve the incident with the passed in sys_id var sys_id = request.body.data.sys_id;
-   var incident = new GlideRecord('incident');
+   // Create a new record for the table you want to use (in our example `incident`) var incident = new GlideRecord('incident');
    incident.get(sys_id);
    // Add comment to incident item